 Most targeted attacks today use the exploitation of vulnerabilities to achieve three goals:

-- Lateral movement – once the attack enters the organization and wants to reach other areas in the network to achieve its goals, many times it exploits vulnerabilities in other systems which reside on its path.
+- Lateral movement – once the attack enters the organization and wants to reach other areas in the network to achieve its goals, many times it exploits vulnerabilities in other systems that reside on its path.

 So, from the point of view of the attack itself, we can definitely identify three main stages:

-- Attack at Penetration – This state means an attack is exploiting a vulnerability successfully to get inside.
+- An attack at Penetration -?This state means an attack is exploiting a vulnerability successfully to get inside.

-- Attack at Transit Post Breach – This state means an attack has started running inside its target and within the organization.
+- An attack at Transit Post Breach -??This state means an attack has started running inside its target and within the organization.

 The following diagram quantifies the complexity inherent in each attack stage both from the attacker and defender sides and below the diagram there are descriptions for each area and the concluding part:

-Ability to Detect an Attack at Transit Pre Breach
+Ability to Detect an Attack at Transit Pre-Breach

 Attacks pose three challenges towards security systems at this stage:

-- Infinite Behavioural Mutations – The evolution in the security industry from static scanners was towards behavioral scanners where the ?signature? of a behavior eliminates the problems induced by static mutations and the sample base of behaviors is dramatically lower in size.
+- Infinite?Behavioural?Mutations?-?The evolution in the security industry from static scanners was towards behavioral scanners where the ?signature? of a behavior eliminates the problems induced by static mutations and the sample base of behaviors is dramatically lower in size.
 A single behavior can be decorated with many static mutations and behavioral scanners reduce this noise.
 The challenges posed by the attackers make behavioral mutations of infinite nature as well and they are of two-fold:

-- Sandbox evasion – Attacks which are scanned for bad behavior in a sandboxed environment have developed advanced capabilities to detect whether they are running in an artificial environment and if they detect so then they pretend to be benign which implies no exploitation.
+- Sandbox evasion – Attacks that are scanned for bad behavior in a sandboxed environment have developed advanced capabilities to detect whether they are running in an artificial environment and if they detect so then they pretend to be benign which implies no exploitation.
 This is currently an ongoing race between behavioral scanners and attackers and attackers seem to have the upper hand in the game.

 This makes the challenge of capturing an attack prior to penetration very difficult to impossible where it definitely increases with time.
-I am not by any means implying such security measures don?t serve an important role where today they are the main safeguards from turning the enterprise into?a zoo.
+I am not by any means implying such security measures don?t serve an important role where today they are the main safeguards?from?turning the enterprise into?a zoo.
 I am just saying it is a very difficult problem to solve and that there are other areas in terms of ROI (if such security as ROI exists) which a CISO better invest in.

 Ability to Stop an Attack at Transit Post Breach

-Attacks pose multiple challenges towards security products at this stage:
+Attacks pose multiple?challenges towards security products at this stage:

-- Infinite Signature Mutations, Infinite Behavioural Mutations, Infinite Obfuscation – these are the same challenges as described before since the attack within the network can have the same characteristics as the ones before entering the network.
+- Infinite Signature Mutations,?Infinite?Behavioural?Mutations,?Infinite Obfuscation?-?these are the same challenges as described before since the attack within the network can have the same characteristics as the ones before entering the network.

 - Limited Visibility on Lateral Movement – Once an attack is inside then usually its next steps are to get a stronghold in different areas in the network and such movement is hardly visible as it is eventually about legitimate actions ? once an attacker gets a higher privilege it conducts actions which are considered legitimate but of high privilege and it is very difficult for a machine to deduce the good vs. the bad ones.
-Add on top of that, the fact that persistent attacks usually use technologies which enable them to remain stealthy and invisible.
+Add on top of that, the fact that persistent attacks usually use technologies that enable them to remain stealthy and invisible.

-- Infinite Attack Paths – The path an attack can take inside the network? especially taking into consideration a targeted attack is something which is unknown to the enterprise and its goals, has infinite options for it.
+- Infinite Attack Paths -?The path an attack can take inside the network? especially taking into consideration a targeted attack is something which is unknown to the enterprise and its goals, has infinite options for it.

-Ability to Stop an Attack at Penetration Pre Breach and on Lateral Movement
+Ability to Stop an Attack at Penetration Pre-Breach and on Lateral Movement

-- Unpatched Vulnerabilities ??These are open “windows” which have not been covered yet.
-The main challenge here for the IT industry is about automation, dynamic updating capabilities and prioritization.
-It is definitely an open gap which can be narrowed down potentially to become insignificant.
+- Unpatched Vulnerabilities ??These are open ?windows? which have not been covered yet.
+The main challenge here for the IT industry is about automation, dynamic updating capabilities, and prioritization.
+It is definitely an open gap that can be narrowed down potentially to become insignificant.

 This area presents a definite problem but in a way it seems as the most probable one to be solved earlier than the other areas.
 Mainly because?the attacker in this stage is at its greatest disadvantage ? right before it gets into the network it can have infinite options to disguise itself and after it gets into the network the action paths which can be taken by it?are infinite.
 Here the attacker need to go through a specific window and there aren?t too many of those out there left unprotected.

 Players in the Area of Penetration Prevention

 There are multiple companies/startups which are brave enough to tackle the toughest challenge in the targeted attacks game – preventing infiltration – I call it, facing the enemy at the gate.
-In this ad-hoc list I have included only technologies which aim to block attacks at real-time – there are many other startups which approach static or behavioral scanning in a unique and disruptive way such as Cylance and CyberReason or Bit9 + Carbon Black?(list from @RickHolland) which were?excluded for sake of brevity and focus.
+In this ad-hoc list, I have included only technologies which aim to block attacks at real-time – there are many other startups which approach static or behavioral scanning in a unique and disruptive way such as Cylance?and CyberReason?or Bit9 + Carbon Black?(list from @RickHolland) which were?excluded for sake of brevity and focus.

 Exploitation Detection & Prevention

 Technologies which aim to detect and prevent the actual act of exploitation.
-Starting from companies like Cyvera (now Palo Alto Networks Traps product line) which aim to identify patterns of exploitations, technologies such as ASLR/DEP and EMET which aim at breaking the assumptions of exploits by modifying the inner structures of programs and setting traps at “hot” places which are susceptible to attacks, up to startups like Morphisec?which employs a unique moving target concept to deceive and capture the attacks at real-time.
-Another long time player and maybe the most veteran in the anti exploitation field is?MalwareBytes.
-They have a comprehensive offering for anti exploitation with capabilities ranging from in-memory deception and trapping techniques up to real time sandboxing.
+Starting from companies like Cyvera (now Palo Alto Networks Traps product line) which aim to identify patterns of exploitations, technologies such as ASLR/DEP and EMET?which aim?at breaking the assumptions of exploits by modifying the inner structures of programs and setting traps at “hot” places which are susceptible to attacks, up to startups like Morphisec?which employs a unique moving target concept to deceive and capture the attacks at real-time.
+Another long time player and maybe the most veteran in the anti-exploitation field is?MalwareBytes.
+They have a comprehensive offering for anti-exploitation with capabilities ranging from in-memory deception and trapping techniques up to real time sandboxing.

 At the moment the endpoint market is still controlled by marketing money poured by the major players where their solutions are growing ineffective in an accelerating pace.
 I believe it is a transition period and you can already hear voices saying endpoint market needs a shakeup.
 In the?future the anchor of endpoint protection will be about?real time attack prevention and static and behavioral scanning extensions will play a minor feature completion role.
 So pay careful attention to the technologies mentioned above as one of them (or maybe a combination:) will bring the “force” back into balance:)

-Advise for the CISO
+Advice for the CISO